akihikodaki/dts/test_plans/pmdrss_hash_test_plan.rst

 The testpmd will print the hash value and actual queue of every packet.

-#1.
-Calaute the queue id: hash value%128or512, then refer to teh redirection table
+#.
+Calculate the queue id: hash value%128or512, then refer to the redirection table
    to get the theoretical queue id.

-#2.
+#.
 Compare the theoretical queue id with the actual queue id.

 Test Case:  test_toeplitz_symmetric